IUREDCap/redcap-etl/docs/TransformationRulesGuide.md

     <tr>
       <td>REPEATING_EVENTS</td>
       <td>
-      This is typically used for a table that stores REDCap fields that are in a repeating event in a longitudinal study, and therefore will have a many-to-one relationship with the record ID.
+      This rows type indicates that only REDCap values from rows that are in repeating events will be stored in the database table.
       </td>
     </tr>
     <tr>
       <td>REPEATING_INSTRUMENTS</td>
       <td>
-      This is typically used for a table that stores REDCap fields that are in repeating instruments, and therefore will have a many-to-one relationship with the record ID.
+      This rows type indicates that only REDCap values that are in repeating instruments will be stored in the database table.
       </td>
     </tr>
     <tr>
       <td>&lt;suffixes&gt;</td>
       <td>
-      This is typically used for a table that stores related REDCap fields that have the same prefix, but different suffixes.
+      This is typically used for a table that store related REDCap fields that have the same prefix, but different suffixes.
 For example, you might specify suffixes of "1;2;3" for fields "heart_rate1",
       "heart_rate2" and "heart_rate3" that represent different heart rate